midasplatform/pydas/docs/quickstart.rst

 Uploading Bitstream from folders_as_items/item2/bitstream2_1.txt (1 of 2)
 Uploading Bitstream from folders_as_items/item2/bitstream2_2.txt (2 of 2)

-This upload will create a folder in your Midas private folder called folders_as_items, and in that folder will create two items, item1 and item2.  item1 will have 2 bitstreams, and item2 will have two bitstreams, corresponding to the files that are in each of the leaf folders.
+This upload will create a folder in your Midas Server private folder called folders_as_items, and in that folder will create two items, item1 and item2.  item1 will have 2 bitstreams, and item2 will have two bitstreams, corresponding to the files that are in each of the leaf folders.

 Upload example for DICOM data